 Most people picture a Holstein when they think of a dairy cow.
-While they're certainly the most common, they are just one of seven major dairy cattle breeds producing milk on Ontario dairy farms.
+While they're certainly the most common, they are just one of seven common dairy cattle breeds producing milk on Ontario dairy farms.

-The Ayrshire breed hails from Scotland and is a hardy breed well suited to harsh climates.
+The Ayrshire breed hails from Scotland and is a hardy breed well-suited to harsh climates.
 They're prized for their strength and longevity.

 Originally from Britain's Channel Islands, Guernseys produce a rich milk that contains higher than average beta carotene, omega 3, calcium and A2 protein compared to most other cows' milk.